okkevaneck/prospr/docs/source/index.rst

 hence one can solely rely on using the Python package.

 See the :doc:`installation` and :doc:`quickstart` pages for an easy introduction to the basics of Prospr.
-There are also the :doc:`manpages` where all functionality of Prospr is explained in-depth per module.
+There are also the :doc:`api` where all functionality of Prospr is explained in-depth per module.

 .. toctree::